jxskiss/mcli/README.md

 1. Extremely easy to use, simple but powerful API to define commands, flags and arguments.
 2. Add arbitrary level sub-command with single line code.
 3. Define command flags and arguments inside the command processor using struct tag.
+4. Define global flags apply to all commands.
-4. Read environment variables for flags and arguments.
+5. Read environment variables for flags and arguments.
-5. Set default value for flags and arguments.
+6. Set default value for flags and arguments.
-6. Work with slice, map out of box, of course the bool, string, integer, unsigned integer, float, duration types are also supported.
+7. Work with slice, map out of box, of course the bool, string, integer, unsigned integer, float, duration types are also supported.
-7. Automatic help for commands, flags and arguments.
+8. Automatic help for commands, flags and arguments.
-8. Mark commands, flags as hidden, hidden commands and flags won't be showed in help, except that when a special flag "--mcli-show-hidden" is provided.
+9. Mark commands, flags as hidden, hidden commands and flags won't be showed in help, except that when a special flag "--mcli-show-hidden" is provided.
-9. Mark flags, arguments as required, it reports error when not given.
+10. Mark flags, arguments as required, it reports error when not given.
-10. Mark flags as deprecated.
+11. Mark flags as deprecated.
-11. Automatic suggestions like git.
+12. Automatic suggestions like git.
-12. Compatible with the standard library's flag.FlagSet.
+13. Compatible with the standard library's flag.FlagSet.

 ## Usage